loganfranken/steam-backlog/README.md

 [Steam](http://store.steampowered.com/) library with stats from [HowLongToBeat](http://howlongtobeat.com/).

-Basically, I wanted to see which games in my backlog would take the shortest amount of time to complete so that I could play those first.
+I wanted to see which games in my backlog would take the shortest amount of time to complete so that I could play those first.

 Listen, I don't think optimizing your list of recreational activities is really